Banks Township, Carbon County, Pennsylvania

 Banks Township is a township in Carbon County, Pennsylvania.
 It is part of Northeastern Pennsylvania.

-The population was 1,262 at the 2010 census.
+The population was 1,164 at the 2020 census.

 Geography

 Banks Township is located in western Carbon County and is bordered by Luzerne County to the north and Schuylkill County to the west.
 Its southern border approximately follows the crest of Spring Mountain.
 The township surrounds the borough of Beaver Meadows but is separate from it.
 Its villages include Audenried, Coxes, Junedale, and Tresckow.

-According to the United States Census Bureau, the township has a total area of 30.1 km2, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 30.1 km2, all of it land.
 Most of it is drained by Black Creek east into the Lehigh River, except for the Audenried area which is drained west by Catawissa Creek into the Susquehanna River.

 Banks has a warm-summer humid continental climate (Dfb) and the hardiness zones are 5b and 6a.
 Average monthly temperatures in Junedale range from 23.7 °F in January to 69.8 °F in July.